 What capital can make stronger.

-Shorter sales-to-proof cycles through better demo rooms, assessment tools, and packaged executive briefs.
+Shorter sales-to-confidence cycles through better demo rooms, assessment tools, and packaged executive briefs.

 Higher delivery throughput through reusable SOA modules, templates, scripts, evaluation harnesses, and deployment patterns.